jokester/scala-web-playground/README.md

-# scala-server-playground
+# scala-web-playground

-a playground for scala/akka server
+a playground for scala/akka web server

 ## DBs